-Diamond drilling at Warintza is estimated to cost USD\$280 per metre.
+Diamond drilling at Warintza is estimated to cost \$280 per metre.
 This includes all technical, analytical and logistics costs.
-Phase 1 drilling is estimated to cost USD\$1.96 M while the infill drilling focused Phase 2 is estimated to cost USD\$12.4 M. The scope of the geometallurgical study is dependent on the Phase 2 drilling.
-Drilling costs for geotechnical and hydrogeology well installation are captured within the Phase 2 drilling costs.
+Phase one drilling is estimated to cost \$560,000.
+Phase two is estimated to cost \$14.71 M for infill and stepout drilling of Warintza Central, exploration drilling of regional targets, airborne geophysical survey, and geometallurgical studies.